amarian12/docs.guldencoin.com/content/coin/mining.md

 groups_weight: 30
 ---

 Mining is the process of adding transaction records to Guldencoin's public ledger of past transactions.
 This ledger of past transactions is called the block chain as it is a chain of blocks.
 The block chain serves to confirm transactions to the rest of the network as having taken place.
-Bitcoin nodes use the block chain to distinguish legitimate Bitcoin transactions from attempts to re-spend coins that have already been spent elsewhere. [more info](https://en.bitcoin.it/wiki/Mining)
+Guldencoin nodes use the block chain to distinguish legitimate Guldencoin transactions from attempts to re-spend coins that have already been spent elsewhere. [from bitcoin wiki/more info](https://en.bitcoin.it/wiki/Mining)

 ## Pools